maria-ilinca/UEFA2024_predictions/README.md

 - numpy
 - scikit-learn
 ## Generate predictions
-To generate predictions for the matches in prediction.txt, the notebook taskml should be ran.
+To generate predictions for the matches in predictions.txt, the notebook taskml should be ran.